GaganJha13/Automating-Lead-Generation-and-Email-Outreach/README.md

-Here youI need to create a Google Sheet with the name and title and make itshare with the Google authentication drive and also need to attach a JSON file that you have downloaded from Google.authentication drive for further assistance in this topic I used chatgpt.
+Here youI need to create a Google Sheet with the name and title and make itshare with the Google authentication drive and also need to attach a JSON file that you have downloaded from Google.authentication drive .
 After doing all the things, we just ran this script, which will append all the data to the Google Sheet.

 3. sendemail: This file will send the email to each email.ID in the csv file, as we have set a single mail ID, so it is going to send single mail with attaching the csv file.
-This is how my simple and very basic code works, if The company wants this API at such a level that any user can use it, they can ask me.
-I can create this API and convert it into GUI form using the tkiner library of Python, so that any Normal users can use it very easily for office use.

-Kindly appreciate my work ,it is time-consuming as well.

-Thankyou !!!